Chevening has a range of social media platforms for scholars and alumni to interact with. You can find us on:

 1.1.2.
 Publishing content that is insulting, hateful, defamatory, threatening, discriminatory, or pornographic

 1.1.3.
 Behaving in a bullying, intimidating, or harassing manner towards other users, organisations, or page administrators

 1.2.
 Contains, or alludes to, unlawful material

 1.3.
 Encourages anyone to act in contravention of the terms of their award

 1.4.
 Constitutes spam or promotes or advertises products that have little relevance to the spirit and purpose of the group

 1.5.
 Associates the Chevening Secretariat, the FCO or its embassies/high commissions, or universities with personal views or comments

-5. You should always be aware of maintaining security and take necessary precautions when using social media.
+- You should always be aware of maintaining security and take the necessary precautions when using social media.
 Be mindful that any content which is posted on social media – even within closed groups – may make it into the public domain.

-6. The Chevening Secretariat reserves the right to use content posted in the Facebook group for marketing or promotional purposes.
-As a matter of principle, we will always attempt to contact the original poster for express permission prior to using content from closed groups.
+- The Chevening Secretariat reserves the right to use content posted in the Facebook group for marketing or promotional purposes.
+As a matter of principle, we will always attempt to contact the original poster to express permission prior to using content from closed groups.
 We will regularly and spontaneously share our favourite and relevant content from awardees’ Twitter and Instagram feeds.

 - Whilst you are encouraged to add Chevening to your online bios and profiles, you are not permitted to create a Chevening group, page, profile, or website on any online platform.
 This extends to the use of the word ‘Chevening’ or its derivatives in the name of any group, page, profile, domain, etc., and use of the logo.
 If you wish to use the Chevening name or branding in any other manner, please contact your programme officer first for permission.